 Shelving the Garden Bridge Project

 The original cost of the project was estimated at around £60 million, but the proposed cost increased gradually to £185 million.
-While Mayor of London, Boris Johnson pledged £60 million of public money to the project, with the rest of the funding to come from private donations.
+While Mayor of London, Boris Johnson pledged £60 million of public money to the project.
+The remainder of the funding was to come from private donations.

 By 2016, however, despite donations of around £69 million from private donors, there was a £70 million shortfall.
 When Sadiq Khan became Mayor of London in 2016, he commissioned a report on the bridge.
 MP Margaret Hodge conducted the report, recommending shelving the project until private donations were secured.
-In addition, Hodge stated that the overall business plan was ‘incredibly weak’.
+Additionally, Hodge stated that the overall business plan was ‘incredibly weak’.
 With public support plummeting, Saddiq Khan officially abandoned the project a few months after Hodge’s report.
 It has since been revealed that designer Thomas Heatherwick may have had an inappropriate role in the Garden Bridge Trust and may even have suggested trustees that sign a construction contract and begin work early.

 Ultimately the Garden Bridge was an unnecessary project in a time of austerity, an example of how good ideas need to be carefully executed if they’re to be as successful in practice as they are on paper…